Data File Editor

 The following screen should be displayed.

-Step 1, Selecting the Record Definition
+Table of Contents Previous Section Next Section Step 1, Select the Record Definition

 From the following screen select the line of source code in the program that defines the record layout.